zentooo/redshell/README.md

 redshells is interactive shell and shortcut tools for Redmine.

-This tool is mainly for executing *batch* request to Redmine.
+This tool is mainly for executing *batch request* to Redmine.
 For example:

 * create related tickets for the specified ticket at once
 * set version for multiple tickets

 and so on.

+## Issue query support

-Generic query condition support is annoying and we do not want to do try-and-error on command line tool, so issue filtering strategy is implemented by only two ways:
+Generic query support is annoying, so issue filtering strategy is implemented as only two ways:

 * specify all issue\_ids
 * specify query\_id, which of created custom query on redmine